Gun Shop Inside Greenwood Village Home At Center Of Neighborhood Dispute

 Pratt invited CBS4 into the shop as well.

 “I maintain a minimal inventory.
-I don’t want to have to stockpile firearms,” he said.
+I don’t want to have to stockpile firearms,” he said when a CBS4 crew visited his business on Tuesday.

 Pratt says part of his decision to work from home was to stay small and keep costs low.
 He says from his perspective, the impact to the neighborhood has been minimal.